bj0rge/twitter_hoover/README.md

 ### What does it do for now?
 For now, you can store your search on many files (since the Twitter API allows 100 results max by search, you can grab only... yup, you're god damn right, 100 tweets by file).
 But you will be able soon to store a lot of more stuff in less files (if I'm courageous enough).
 Yeepee.

+Well, in fact maybe not.
+But I just added `group_tweets.js` that keeps all files and concatenate tweets in one var.
+For now.

 ### What do I have to do?
 After the installation (please see **Installation** for more informations about... the installation), you'll have to set your search parameters to the wanted ones.